 - Candidates should have strong public speaking skills

-Nominations are to be made on the form available from the Student Awards and Financial Aid Office, or online.
+Nominations are to be made on the nomination form available online.

 - Nominators must be faculty, staff members or students of the University.

 - To nominate a student for Valedictorian, the nominator must complete the nomination form and have the candidate sign the form and confirm all contact information is correct.
 Attached to the nomination form must be a letter or paragraph outlining the rationale for nomination.

 - Nominations are to be received by the Manager, Student Awards and Financial Aid no later than Feb.
 28 each year.

 - Nominated students will then be sent a letter asking them to submit a resume of their work and extra curricular activities, as well as a short essay (approximately 250 words) explaining why they would like to be Valedictorian and the message they would bring.